pyvista/pyiges/README.rst

    cd pyiges
    pip install .[full]

-Note that the square brackets might be escaped or quoted when using ``zsh``.
+Note that the square brackets might need to be escaped or quoted when using ``zsh``.

 Usage